Pelochus/rockobot/printables/README.md

 - 225ºC Hotend / 55ºC Bed
 - 30 mm/s speed
 - 3 walls, 0.4 mm thickness per wall
-- Grid Infill Type / 10% infill
+- Grid Infill Type / 10% infill.
+Infill can be changed if extra flexibility is desired.
 - 80% Fan
 - 0.16 mm layer height

 It's worth mentioning that threaded inserts where used throughout the whole design.
 Using bare holes in 3D printing for screws is generally not a good idea, that's why we decided to use threaded inserts, allowing better repairability and strength.
-They also require to have 1.6 mm walls, that is why that setting is 4 walls instead of the common 3.
-Below there is a link in which CNC Kitchen explains how to design holes for 3D printable parts
+They also require to have 1.6 mm walls, that is why that setting is 4 walls instead of the common 3 walls.
+Below there is a link in which CNC Kitchen explains how to design holes for 3D printable parts and threaded inserts.

 ## Mechanical designs
 ### Motor reduction through gears